junxit/us-congress-bills-115/metadata.md

 - 2017-09-05 — Placed on the House Calendar, Calendar No. 78.
 - 2017-09-05 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-291.
 - 2017-09-05 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-291.
+- 2017-11-28 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2017-11-28 — Considered as unfinished business. (consideration: CR H9454-9455)
+- 2017-11-28 — Considered under suspension of the rules. (consideration: CR H9441-9442)
+- 2017-11-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2768.
+- 2017-11-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-11-28 — Mr. Tipton moved to suspend the rules and pass the bill.
+- 2017-11-28 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 409 - 0 (Roll no. 638). (text: CR H9441)
+- 2017-11-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 409 - 0 (Roll no. 638).(text: CR H9441)